mdesoeuv/ft_malloc/README.md

 - **Chunk**: A small range of memory that can be allocated (owned by the application), freed (owned by glibc), or combined with adjacent chunks into larger ranges.
 Note that a chunk is a wrapper around the block of memory that is given to the application.
 Each chunk exists in one heap and belongs to one arena.
 - **Memory**: A portion of the application's address space which is typically backed by RAM or swap.

-- **Alignment**: The address of an N-bytes value must be divisible by N.
+- **Alignment**: The address of an N-bytes value must be divisible by N. For a structure it must be divisible by the largest component of the structure.

 - minimum size of a chunk is `4*sizeof(void*)`